Simcha: Other uses

 Simcha is also the name of a kosher beer from Saxony, Germany.
 It was also a slang term used in Jewish-American organized crime circles to refer to a pimp.
+Members of the Chabad movement sometimes use the word Simcha (abbreviated as "S.") when referring to place names that begin with the word "Saint" in order to avoid what they believe is idolatry.
+For example, some Jews may refer to the city of Santa Monica, California, as "S. Monica."

 Name

 Simcha is also used as a given name, for men or women.
 In the Ashkenazi Jewish tradition, the name Simcha is most likely to be used for a boy, while in the Sephardic/Israeli tradition it would be a girl's name.